danwing/cidfi/draft-wing-cidfi.md

 The network is configured to advertise its support for CIDFI using a variety of means.

-Four mechanisms are described in [I-D.wing-cidfi-discovery]: DNS SVCB records {{!RFC9460}}, IPv6 Provisioning Domains (PvD) {{!RFC8801}}, DHCP {{!RFC2131}}{{!RFC8415}}, and 3GPP PCO.
+Four mechanisms are described in {{?I-D.wing-cidfi-discovery}}: DNS SVCB records {{!RFC9460}}, IPv6 Provisioning Domains (PvD) {{!RFC8801}}, DHCP {{!RFC2131}}{{!RFC8415}}, and 3GPP PCO.

 # Client Operation on Network Attach or Topology Change {#attach}